 "These are powers and measures which are needed in the armoury for the fight against terrorism," Justice Minister Chris Ellison told the Senate.

+The laws allow for the first time terror suspects to be detained without charge for up to 14 days as well as controls on their movement and communication for up to 12 months.
+They also update sedition laws, give police tougher stop, search and seizure powers and allow greater use of security cameras.
 Government amendments included giving more time for businesses to respond to anti-terror financing checks, enabling courts to consider a summary of grounds when deciding whether to issue the interim control order and greater access to lawyers for those facing preventative detention

 While the Labor party broadly supported the package, Labor and minor opposition parties slammed Howard for ignoring recommendations from a Senate review committee that new sedition laws be dropped and a sunset clause cut from 10 years to five.